braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder.md

 3. Click **Run Report**.
 4. To download a CSV of your report, click **Export**.

-Results from each report can get regenerated once a day.
-If you run the same report multiple times in one calendar day, you'll see the same results in both reports.
+Results from each report can be generated once a day.
+If you run the same report more than once in one calendar day, you'll see the same results in both reports.

 ### Report timeout